laurabow/P2-Caves-Wyverns/README.md

 - Have an opponent for the fight
 - have a dice mechanic in the game
 - have a randomized dice mechanic for the opponent.
+- show Health points for the PC
+- you win/lose at the end of the battle

 #### PostMVP